theupdateframework/specification/tuf-spec.md

   non-volatile storage as FILENAME.EXT (e.g. targets.json).

-7. **Perform a preorder depth-first search for metadata about the desired target.** Let TARGETS be the current metadata, beginning with the top-level targets metadata role.
+7. **Perform a preorder depth-first search for metadata about the desired target.** Let DELEGATOR refer to the current top-level targets metadata role.

   1. If this role has been visited before, then skip this role